Bowdoin College Catalogue and Academic Handbook

 Prerequisites: HISP 2204 or Placement in HISP 2305.

-Previous terms offered: Spring 2023, Fall 2022, Spring 2022, Fall 2021, Spring 2021, Fall 2020, Spring 2020, Fall 2019.
+Previous terms offered: Spring 2024, Fall 2023, Spring 2023, Fall 2022, Spring 2022, Fall 2021, Spring 2021, Fall 2020.

 HISP 2308 (c, DPI) Spanish in the Latinx and Diaspora Communities in the U.S.

 Non-Standard Rotation.
-Spring 2024.
+Fall 2024.
 Enrollment limit: 18.

 HISP 2409 (c, IP) Introduction to Hispanic Studies: Poetry and Theater

 Every Semester.
-Fall 2023; Spring 2024.
+Fall 2024.
 Enrollment limit: 18.

-Examines theatre and poetry in Spain and Latin America from the 11th-century verses of Jewish and Muslim authors to the 20th-century works of Nobel Prize winners.
+Examines theater and poetry in Spain and Latin America from the eleventh-century verses of Jewish and Muslim authors to the twentieth-century works of Nobel Prize winners.
 Through class discussions and critical analysis, students will discover how the structure, form, content, and performance of poetry and theater relate to a work’s aesthetic movement, historical context, and contemporary adaptations.
-Some of the topics for discussion include: religious conflicts and their influence in literary forms; the cultural and political implications of the colonization of the Americas, its legacy, and the resistance to it; the Baroque, its innovative aesthetic techniques, and its transatlantic influence; the mechanisms used by writers to subvert discourses of patriarchy; the importance of indigenous cultures in the development of Latin American nations and cultural traditions; and the political and artistic relationships with the US and other European avant-garde movements.
+Some of the topics for discussion include: religious conflicts and their influence in literary forms; the cultural and political implications of the colonization of the Americas, its legacy, and the resistance to it; the Baroque, its innovative aesthetic techniques, and its transatlantic influence; the mechanisms used by writers to subvert discourses of patriarchy; the importance of Indigenous cultures in the development of Latin American nations and cultural traditions; and the political and artistic relationships with the US and other European avant-garde movements.
 Conducted in Spanish.
 (Same as: LACL 2409, THTR 2409)

-Prerequisites: HISP 2305 (same as LACL 2205) or Placement in HISP 2409 or 2410.
+Prerequisites: HISP 2305 (same as LACL 2205) or HISP 2306 (same as LACL 2306) or HISP 2308 (same as LACL 2308) or Placement in HISP 2409 or 2410.

-Previous terms offered: Spring 2023, Fall 2022, Spring 2022, Fall 2021, Spring 2021, Fall 2020, Spring 2020, Fall 2019.
+Previous terms offered: Spring 2024, Fall 2023, Spring 2023, Fall 2022, Spring 2022, Fall 2021, Spring 2021, Fall 2020.

 HISP 2410 (c, IP) Introduction to Hispanic Studies: Essay and Narrative

 Every Semester.
-Fall 2023; Spring 2024.
+Fall 2024.
 Enrollment limit: 18.

-Examines narrative forms and essays in Spain and Latin America from pre-Conquest times until the 20th-century works of Nobel Prize winners.
+Examines narrative forms and essays in Spain and Latin America from pre-Conquest times until the twentieth-century works of Nobel Prize winners.
 Through class discussions and critical analysis, students will discover how the structure, form, and content of narratives and essays relate to a work’s aesthetic movement, historical context, and contemporary trends in Hispanic cultures.
-Topics include religious conflicts and their influence in literary forms; the cultural and political implications of the colonization of the Americas, its legacy, and the resistance to it; the aesthetic and social renovation of Early Modern Spain, including the first modern novel, Don Quixote; the mechanisms used by writers to subvert discourses of patriarchy; the importance of indigenous cultures in the development of Latin American nations and cultural traditions; and the political and artistic relationships with the US and other European avant-garde movements.
+Topics include religious conflicts and their influence in literary forms; the cultural and political implications of the colonization of the Americas, its legacy, and the resistance to it; the aesthetic and social renovation of Early Modern Spain, including the first modern novel, Don Quixote; the mechanisms used by writers to subvert discourses of patriarchy; the importance of Indigenous cultures in the development of Latin American nations and cultural traditions; and the political and artistic relationships with the US and other European avant-garde movements.
 Conducted in Spanish.
 (Same as: LACL 2410)

-Prerequisites: HISP 2305 (same as LACL 2205) or Placement in HISP 2409 or 2410.
+Prerequisites: HISP 2305 (same as LACL 2205) or HISP 2306 (same as LACL 2306) or HISP 2308 (same as LACL 2308) or Placement in HISP 2409 or 2410.

-Previous terms offered: Spring 2023, Fall 2022, Spring 2022, Fall 2021, Spring 2021, Fall 2020, Spring 2020, Fall 2019.
+Previous terms offered: Spring 2024, Fall 2023, Spring 2023, Fall 2022, Spring 2022, Fall 2021, Spring 2021, Fall 2020.

 HISP 3007 (c, IP) Cultural History of Dictionaries in the Spanish-Speaking World